 The Issuer's obligation to comply with these AML Rules causes significant costs and expenses for the Issuer.
-In addition, any (factual or even only alleged) breach of the AML Rules may, despite of the Issuer's full commitment, not be fully ruled out and may have also main negative legal, financial and reputational consequences for the Issuer.
+In addition, any (factual or even only alleged) breach of the AML Rules may have also main negative legal, financial and reputational consequences for the Issuer.